Acer Aspire One AOD270 with Cedar Trail on Pre-Order in US; Price Starts at $280

 Intel Atom Cedar Trail platform for netbooks is already well known, and we knew that Acer will release their AOD270 Aspires with the new Intel chips.
-But now we have names of the first models for the US market, their pricing, and active pre-order buttons on Amazon.
+But now we have names of the first models for the US market and their pricing.

 On the design side, there’s no any noticeable difference when compared to the previous Aspire One netbooks with “Ripple” pattern.